A Notary Public, or just Notary, provides a great service to the community, and being a Notary can be a great side hustle as well.

 - Training required – most do not require training but some do

 And other variations.
-Again, read the fine print on your state’s designated web page in order to determine the specific qualifications and variances for your state.
+Again, read the fine print on your state’s designated web page to determine the specific qualifications and variances for your state.

 How to Earn Money as a Notary